shivakumar96/Social-Media_Data-Mining/README.md

 **Note**

-It is recommended to use pip3 instead of pip, as pip will have compatability issues with python3
+It is recommended to use pip3 instead of pip, as pip will have compatability issues with python3 <br />
 eg: If the below command doesn't run
 ```
 pip install pandas